 So, what to eat for building muscle exactly?

 Unfortunately, there are no special lean bulk foods or muscle building foods that will make you gain muscle, nor there are foods to avoid when building muscle.

-For the most part, your healthy diet for building muscle should include foods like:
+For the most part, your muscle building diet should consist of foods like: